In an ideal sales world, you’re selling your product to as many people as possible as often as possible.

 First, let’s clear up some of the tricky jargon associated with sales qualification.
 We’ll start with the methodology of lead scoring.

-Basically, lead scoring is a tool used in the process of sales qualification.
-It is a means to the same end.
-It takes the form of slightly different methodologies but remains a system of ranking leads.
+Lead scoring is a tool used in the process of sales qualification.
+Though it takes the form of slightly different methodologies, it remains a system of ranking leads.

 MQL v.
 SQL